Humour At Work #2 – Workplace Comedy Research

-The same happens in the workplace, where a satirical comment can cut through to the truth of a matter; causing laughter, which in turn relieves the pressure and stress of the very real situation.
+The same happens in workplace comedy, where a satirical comment can cut through to the truth of a matter; causing laughter, which in turn relieves the pressure and stress of the very real situation.

 Humour around the workplace, does not necessarily mean personnel exchanging ‘comedian style’ jokes; with beginning, middle and a punchline.
 This form of humour, normally left to professional comics, is used more often by employees on factory floors and assembly lines, than in an office setting.
 This helps to relieve the pressure of the daily routine.